-One of the groups most affected by the violence is the LGBTQ+ community.
+The LGBTQ+ community in Honduras continues to be disproportionately impacted by the violence.
 In 2016, PBI issued an alert to raise awareness regarding the alarming number of assassinations committed against the LGBT community.
 However, progress has been slow and the killings continue.
 In response, PBI has worked to strengthen our accompaniment of organizations like Arcoíris, which aims to empower and inform the community of Tegucigalpa and Comoyaguela on matters of health and human rights.
 In April 2017, a leading member in Arcoíris Muñeca group, Sherlyn Montoya, was found dead with signs of torture after having disappeared earlier that week.
 Although the community denounced the murder and asked authorities for an investigation, the case has yet to be solved.